 directory containing some Divio-related configuration that connects it to the Control Panel.

-cd into the newly-created project directory, where you will find your project code.
+cd into the newly-created application directory, where you will find your application code.

 docker-compose up in the terminal: